-To fill out a Product Warranty Validation form, and for information on your warranty, visit Stanleyhydraulics.com and select the Company tab, Warranty.
+To fill out a product warranty validation form, and for information on your warranty, visit www.stanleyinfrastructure.com and select the Company tab > Warranty.

-(NOTE: The warranty Validation record must be submitted to validate the warranty).
+Note: The warranty validation record must be submitted to validate the warranty.

-SERVICING: This manual contains safety, operation, and routine maintenance instructions.
-Stanley Hydraulic Tools recommends that servicing of hydraulic tools, other than routine maintenance, must be performed by an authorized and certified dealer.
+SERVICING: This manual contains safety, operation and routine maintenance instructions.
+STANLEY Infrastructure recommends that servicing of hydraulic tools, other than routine maintenance, must be performed by an authorized and certified dealer.
 Please read the following warning.